[Copilot Studio] I tried automatically generating a Word report by inserting numbers into a template: Document output

 Method Supported Formats Insertion Method Billing

-Document output Word only AI generates values into template {{fields}} Consumes Copilot Credits as prompt execution (separate meter from Code interpreter)
+Document output Word only AI generates values into template {{field}} Consumes Copilot Credits as prompt execution (separate meter from Code interpreter)

 Code interpreter Word / Excel / PowerPoint / PDF Python execution Premium (Copilot Credits)

-3. Preparing a Word Template
+3. Preparing the Word Template

-In Document output, you write the parts you want to replace in {{field name}} format.
+In Document output, write the parts you want to replace in the format {{field name}}.

 The rules are as follows:

-• Fields to replace should be enclosed in double curly brackets {{ }} (e.g., {{FirstName}})
+• Fields to replace should be enclosed in double curly braces {{ }} (e.g., {{FirstName}})

 • Fields to replace in a table should identify the table name and column name, separated by a period (e.g., {{items.quantity}})